apocalyptech/eschalon_utils/README.txt

        link that jumps back to the Book I page at http://basiliskgames.com/eschalon-book-i

-Presumably, a link to the Book II page would be appropriate if you're distributing a Book II map.
+Presumably, a link to the Book II/III page would be appropriate if you're distributing a Book II/III map.

 INSTALLATION, GENERAL
 ---------------------